Namibian Army: Anti aircraft weapons

-Air defence equipment of the Army is also made up of Soviet-era weaponry.
+Air defence equipment of the Army is also made up of Russian and Chinese weaponry.

+Unmanned Aerial Vehicles

 Special Forces

 The Army commandos and airborne paratroopers are part of the Namibian Special Forces.

 Ranks and insignia

 Army ranks are based on Commonwealth ranks.

 The highest rank in peace time a commissioned officer can attain in the army is major general.
 There may, however, be an exception when an army officer is appointed as Chief of the Defence Force, for which the individual will ascend to the lieutenant general.
 The highest rank an enlisted member can attain is warrant officer class 1.

 Commissioned officer ranks

 The rank insignia of commissioned officers.

 Other ranks

 The rank insignia of non-commissioned officers and enlisted personnel.